triforkse/trifork.se/public/handbook.md

 Just like with [Email]

-### Confluence
+### Confluence (The Wall)

 We use a Confluence server for storing internal information that cannot be public disclosed in the handbook.
 You can find information about anything from wifi credentials to VPN settings.

 We also use Confluence as our internal Blog / News / Notice Boards.

 ## Development